NDUWRDC/LIMS/README.md

   * Sample details
   * Results with indication if result is out of the limit range or out of the method's measurement range
   * Names of person(s) responsible and manager who authorized the sample.
+* Samples can be created from a validated invoice (module INVOICES required): Details on customer and products which are part of Equipment will be added to the sample.
 <!--
 ![Screenshot lims](img/screenshot_lims.png?raw=true "LIMS"){imgmd}
 -->